mozbugbox/liferea-plugin-studio/README.md

 Collection of liferea plugins

 # Plugins
-* blocklink: Block unwanted URLs for the Web view
+* blocklink: Block unwanted URLs for the Web view.

+   Depends on `adblockparser.py`.
+This could be **quite slow** with large block list.
+Don't use this plugin on slow machine.

 * Shades: Substitute bright/white background colors with a darker background color in Web view
 * shortcuts: A few extra shortcut keys for skim the feeds
 * webkitsetting: Access settings of `WebKit` and `Soup` environment